-CAMO planner will include the AD/SB inspection in the AERONET.
+CAMO planner will include and update the AD/SB inspection and sentencing in the AERONET and monitor accordingly.

+AMP Temporary Revision shall be included into the AERONET for monitoring purpose to ensure that all AMP with Temporary Revision has been submitted to CAAM for approval before the Temporary Revision is due.

 After maintenance planner have updated the AERONET, the form will once again go through CAM Manager or his/her delegate for compliance verification.